breatheco-de/content/src/content/lesson/learn-in-public.md

 In this article, I'm going to explain why it works and how you can do it.

-## What is Learn In Public?
+## What is Learn in Public?

 Learning in private: The traditional educational system is designed to be a private experience.
-You read books, attend class, complete projects and assessments, and then at the end you graduate.
-We are so used to this workflow that it's already embedded into our student's minds.
+You read books, attend classes, complete projects and assessments, and then, in the end, you graduate.
+We are so used to this workflow that it's already embedded into our students' minds.

 When you learn in public you: create in social media, you write in notebooks and discussion forums, you also write about what you just learned in different ways like blog posts, tweets, newsletters, drawings, memes, etc.